Using RTMP Reconnect for Interrupted Connections

-RTMP Reconnect is an experimental feature released as part of the Switcher Studio 8.0 update.
+RTMP Reconnect is a feature released as part of the Switcher Studio 8.0 update.
 When enabled, RTMP Reconnect makes it easier to recover a livestream if there is a temporary disruption (like a drop in Wi-Fi) that would normally stop the livestream.
 This feature is located in the Outputs tab of the Switcher Studio app.

 In this article: